ericoporto/ags-manual-wiki/ObsoleteScriptAPI.md

 ## Obsolete Script API

-As new versions of AGS are released, changes in the language happens.
-Below are the Script API removed entries, their replacements (when available) and the version that it happened.
+As new versions of AGS are released this sometimes bring changes to the script commands.
+Following table lists the functions and variables removed from the Script API, their replacements (when available) and the version in which the change took place.

 | Obsolete API | Superseded by | Obsoleted in Version |
 |-|-|-|